How 54North Homes can help you

 The safest way to cover your tracks is to access the internet from a computer at an internet café, local library, or a friend/family member’s house.

-The Domestic Violence Disclosure Scheme(DVDS), also known as “Clare’s Law” is there to help you find out if your partner has a history of abuse.
-If you are concerned that you do not know your partner's true past, Clare's Law is there to provide you with protection.
+The Domestic Violence Disclosure Scheme (DVDS), also known as Clare’s Law, is there to help you find out if your partner has a history of abuse.
+If you’re concerned that you don’t know your partner's true past, Clare's Law is there to provide you with protection.

-In 2009, Clare Wood was murdered by her ex-partner who had a history of violence against women.
-Following this, 'Clare's Law' was brought in which is formally known as the Domestic Violence Disclosure Scheme - it allows people to request domestic violence history relating to their partner (for example, when beginning a new relationship).
+In 2009, Clare Wood was murdered by her ex-partner, who had a history of violence against women.
+Following this, Clare’s Law was brought in, which is formally known as the DVDS.
+It allows people to request a domestic violence history relating to their partner (for example, when beginning a new relationship).